 Catholic Funeral Etiquette for Non-Catholics

-When attending a Catholic funeral, non-Catholics should use the same etiquette they would for any funeral.
-Be respectful and aware that during Mass the sacrament of the Holy Eucharist (communion) will take place.
+When attending a Catholic funeral, non-Catholics should use the etiquette they would for any funeral.
+Be respectful and aware that the sacrament of the Holy Eucharist (communion) will take place during Mass.
 As a non-Catholic, you will not participate in communion.
-During the service, you can follow along, participate in the singing of hymns, and stand or kneel when others do.
+During the service, you can follow along, sing hymns, and stand or kneel when others do.

 Funeral practices vary between congregations.
 Ceremonies may also reflect customs and traditions specific to a geographic location or community.
 To verify the practices of a particular congregation, consult with a clergy member.